Green Card (Permanent Resident Card)

 - People of Extraordinary Ability and those who are eligible for a Green Card under National Interest Waiver.
 This category of aliens can apply for a permanent residence card through self-petitioning without having a third-party petitioner and a job offer.

-- Special category Green Card applicants such as Afghan/Iraqi translators, broadcasters, employees of international organizations, Iraqis and Afghans who assisted the U.S. government, nonimmigrant visa holders under NATO-6, employees of Panama Canal, physicians under National Interest Waiver, religious workers Informants (S nonimmigrant visa holder),
+- Special category Green Card applicants such as Afghan/Iraqi translators, broadcasters, employees of international organizations, Iraqis and Afghans who assisted the U.S. government, nonimmigrant visa holders under NATO-6, employees of Panama Canal, physicians under National Interest Waiver, religious workers Informants (S nonimmigrant visa holder)

-Green Card Through Asylum
+Immigration Through Asylum

-Additional Types of Green Cards
+Additional Types of the Permanent Resident Card